fe-backpackers/js-algorithm-basecamp/BFS-DFS/basics.md

 -a linear data structure(operations can ahppen at 1 end, beginning of the queue)

 ##### fundamental operations
-1.enqueue—inserting or pushing a new element to the queue.
+1. enqueue—inserting or pushing a new element to the queue.
-2.dequeue—removing the oldest element from the queue.
+2. dequeue—removing the oldest element from the queue.

 ```
 let stack = [];